chromaui/chromatic-docs/turbosnap.md

 #### Avoid re-testing on changes to package control files

-When certain files that pertain to `node_modules` (`package.json`, `package-lock.json`, `yarn.lock`) change, TurboSnap cannot safely tell what may have changed inside `node_modules`, and so needs to re-test all stories.
+When certain files that pertain to `node_modules` (`package.json`, `package-lock.json`, `yarn.lock`) change, TurboSnap attempts to determine an exact set of changed dependencies and trace those dependencies to associated stories.
+We rely on lock file(s) to get actual version numbers rather than semver ranges.
+TurboSnap retrieves versions for both the current state of the repository, as well as for each baseline commit.
+If a lockfile is missing or out of sync with package.json, TurboSnap cannot do this and we'll have to re-test all stories.

-You can opt out of this by passing these file names to the `--untraced` flag: e.g. `--untraced=package.json,yarn.lock`. **NOTE:** this may lead to builds where visual changes due to changed dependencies are missed!
+Similar to source code changes, `--untraced` can also be used to ignore dependency updates by specifying e.g. `--untraced "services/backend/package.json"`.
+That way, any dependency updates in that package will not be considered when applying TurboSnap.
+More likely though, you will just untrace `services/backend/**` to ignore _any_ change in that directory, including dependency changes.
+It's also possible to untrace a lockfile (to the same effect), but note that untracing the root lockfile will ignore dependency changes in _all_ packages that rely on it.
+That is, any subpackage that does not have its own lockfile.

 ### Enable or disable for specific branches